It’s been a little over 8 months now since Leroy came home from the hospital.

 He needed assistance to get up.

-It was these days that we questioned his quality of life and how much time we should give him to try and recover.
+It was these days that we questioned his quality of life and how much time we should give him to try to recover.

 At times we underestimated him.